python-jsonschema/jsonschema/docs/errors.rst

     >>> sorted(tree[0].errors)
     ['enum', 'type']

-Here we see that the :validator:`enum` and :validator:`type` validators failed for index ``0``.
+Here we see that the :kw:`enum` and :kw:`type` keywords failed for index ``0``.
 In fact `ErrorTree.errors` is a dict, whose values are the `ValidationError`\s, so we can get at those directly if we want them.

 .. doctest::

     >>> print(tree[0].errors["type"].message)
     'spam' is not of type 'number'

-Of course this means that if we want to know if a given named validator failed for a given index, we check for its presence in `ErrorTree.errors`:
+Of course this means that if we want to know if a given validation keyword failed for a given index, we check for its presence in `ErrorTree.errors`:

 .. doctest::